X-Niter/inventoryio/README.md

 # inventoryio

+## This plugin is going to sleep!

+I found a better method to make this happen through using WorldGuard flags.
+Called [WTFlags](https://github.com/X-Niter/WTFlag)

 Some details will come soon!

 For now, this is a 1.16.5 Paper/spigot plugin to only allow one person at a time inside of a chest.